saihgupr/HomeAssistantVersionControlBeta/README.md

 ###  Timeline & History
 * **Chronological Feed:** View changes grouped by "Today," "Yesterday," and "Earlier."
 * **Visual Diffs:** Compare the current version against any backup side-by-side.
 Additions are highlighted in **green**, deletions in **red**.
-* **History Management:** Automatically merges and prunes older snapshots to keep your history clean based on your retention settings.
+* **History Management:** Automatically merges versions older than the specified time period to keep your history clean.

 ###  Instant Restore
 * **Granular Control:** Restore specific files or revert your entire configuration.